 Display or Action Explanation DOOR NOT CLOSED This error message indicates that the door input is not made while the machine is running.
 Verify that the door is closed, then check the door switch and its connection to the microprocessor.
-Press 1 if necessary to resume operation after the error is corrected.
+Press if necessary to resume operation after the error is corrected.
 Never operate this machine while this message is present.
 CHECK LEVEL SWITCH The level switch may be faulty, perhaps reporting that level 2 was achieved before level 1.
 Check the pressure transducer, or the level switch and its input connection to the microprocessor.
 LEVELS STILL MADE The microprocessor is still receiving information that a level is made just before or during an extract step, or immediately before the fill for a bath step.
 This error is self-clearing when level is lost.
 TOO LONG TO FILL Time to fill to level exceeded 10 minutes.
 Check the water valves, strainers, supply lines, and water pressure.
 The machine will continue to fill until level is reached, at which time the error will automatically clear and normal operation will resume.
 TOO LONG TO STEAM The configured maximum time to steam up to the desired temperature has been exceeded.
 Check the steam valve, strainer, main steam header and pressure, etc. Steaming will continue until temperature is achieved, when the error will automatically clear and normal operation will resume.
 TOO LONG TO COOL The configured maximum time to cool down to the desired temperature has been exceeded.
 Check the cooldown valve and strainer if equipped, cold water pressure, and position of vernier valve on cooldown inlet.
 Cooldown will continue until the desired temperature is achieved, when the error will automatically clear.
 TOO LONG TO DRAIN The machine did not drain properly in the allotted drain time.
 This self-correcting error will clear when the water level in the basket is low enough to begin the next operation.
+The drain time before this message appears is controlled by a configure decision.
+See Section 2.3.4 "Configure the Control (Option 2)".
 CHECK PROBE This error message indicates that the resistance of the temperature probe is outside the specified range.
 Test the probe by disconnecting the probe leads from the processor board and checking the resistance with an accurate digital ohmmeter.
+Resistance between the two leads must be between 2K and 35K Ohms.
+Resistance between each lead and ground must be infinite.
+EXTERNAL FAULT On most machines, this error indicates that the programmed chemical injection failed, usually because the chemical supply system is empty.
+When chemicals are added and can be injected, this error clears automatically, allowing operation to resume.